AdobeDocs/experience-manager-cloud-service.sv-SE/help/implementing/developing/introduction/aem-project-content-package-structure.md

 ### Innehållspaket

 + The `ui.content` paketet innehåller allt innehåll och all konfiguration.
-Innehållspaketet innehåller alla noddefinitioner som inte finns i `ui.apps` eller `ui.config` paket, med andra ord, ingenting i `/apps` eller `/oak:index`.
-Vanliga element i `ui.content` paketet innehåller, men är inte begränsat till:
+The Content Package contains all the node definitions not in the `ui.apps` or `ui.config` packages, or in other words, anything not in `/apps` or `/oak:index`.
+Common elements of the `ui.content` package include, but are not limited to:
    + Kontextmedvetna konfigurationer
       + `/conf`
    + Nödvändiga, komplexa innehållsstrukturer (t.ex.
 Innehållsbygge som bygger på och sträcker sig förbi innehållsstrukturer för baslinjen som definierats i Repo Init.)